 Well, here we are, making this glorious takeout favorite in the comfort of our own home.

-And we’re making it grain-free, refined sugar-free, and soy-free.
-Don’t worry!
-This beauty is a nearly perfect replica of our much coveted Chinese takeout.
+Donโ€™t worry!
+In spite of the cleaner ingredients, this beauty is a nearly perfect replica of our much coveted Chinese takeout.

-In case you aren’t familiar…
+In case you arenโ€™t familiar…

 What is General Chicken?:

-General Chicken, also known as General Tso’s Chicken or General’s Chicken, is one of the most popular Chinese-inspired dishes found at Chinese restaurants in the U.S. While I’m no historian, a quick google search leads me to conclude General Tso’s Chicken is not authentically Chinese, but more of an American adaptation.
-It is deep-fried chicken swaddled in a sticky sweet and sour sauce, and let’s just call a spade a spade: it is DELICIOUS.
+While Iโ€™m no historian, a quick google search leads me to conclude General Tsoโ€™s Chicken is not authentically Chinese, but more of an American adaptation.
+It is deep-fried chicken swaddled in a sticky sweet and sour sauce, and letโ€™s just call a spade a spade: it is DELICIOUS.

 Ingredients for General Tso’s Chicken:

-Sauce: Coconut aminos, molasses, pure maple syrup, rice vinegar, tomato paste, sesame oil, garlic, and sriracha.
-It may seem like a lot, but you likely already have most of these ingredients on hand.
-See my Recipe Adaptations section below to see what substitutions you can make.
-All ingredients combined together results in crazy delicious sweet and sour sauce with just the slightest kick.
+Sauce:ย Coconut aminos, molasses, pure maple syrup, rice vinegar, tomato paste, sesame oil, garlic, and sriracha.
+It may seem like a lot, but you likely already have most of these ingredients on hand.ย

-Chicken: Boneless skinless chicken breasts (or thighs), egg, tapioca flour, avocado oil for cooking.
-We chop the chicken, douse it in one well-beaten egg and toss it in tapioca flour to bread the chicken.
-This ensures the chicken gets nice and crispy and the tapioca flour helps thicken the sauce to ensure that sauce is extra sticky and amazing.
+This ensures the chicken gets nice and crispy and the tapioca flour helps thicken the sauce to ensure that sauce is extra sticky and amazing.ย

-How to Make General Chicken:
+How to Make Healthy General Tso’s Chicken:

 Add all the ingredients for the sauce to a bowl and whisk together until combined.
 Set aside until ready to use.

-Sauce for paleo general chicken
+Sauce for paleo general chicken in a measuring cup with a whisk inside.

 Whisk the egg in a mixing bowl and add the chopped chicken.
 Use a spoon to stir the chicken and egg together until all of the pieces are well-coated.

-Stir well until the chicken is coated in egg and tapioca flour.
 Note: the longer the chicken sits in this mixture, the more it will stick together, so try to cook it as soon as you can to avoid the chicken sticking together.

 Heat the avocado oil in a large non-stick skillet over medium-high heat.

-Add half of the chicken and cook (in a single layer), stirring occasionally, until browned and crispy, about 2 to 3 minutes.
-There’s no need to cook the chicken through just yet.
-Note: if the chicken is sticking together when you transfer it to the skillet, use two spoons to pull the pieces apart while it is cooking.
+Add half of the chicken and cook (in a single layer), stirring occasionally, until golden brown and crispy, about 2 to 3 minutes.

-pan-fried chicken for general chicken
+pan-fried chicken for general chicken. breaded chicken browning in a frying pan.

-Transfer the first batch of chicken to a plate, then brown the remaining chicken.
+Transfer the first batch of cooked chicken to a plate, then brown the remaining chicken.
 Add the first batch of chicken back into the skillet so that all of the chicken pieces are in it.
-Pour in the sauce and bring to a full boil.

 Cook, stirring constantly, until the sauce is very thick and chicken is cooked through, about 5 minutes.
 Stir in the green onion and sesame seeds.

-If you want to be a real winner about it, you can serve it up with Cauliflower Fried Rice.
-Or if you do grains, you can go for Red Curry Fried Rice, Basil Fried Rice, or Pineapple Fried Rice
+If you want to be a real winner about it, you can serve it up withย Cauliflower Fried Rice.

-Recipe Adaptations:
+Recipe Customizations:

 • Use virtually any sweetener in place of the molasses and pure maple syrup.
 Coconut sugar, honey, and brown sugar work great!
 You can also play with the portions depending on your personal taste.
+Hoisin sauce is a good option here too.

 • Add 2 to 3 teaspoons of grated fresh ginger to the sauce if you’re a big ginger lover.